anamikaponnu/Heart-Disease-Prediction/README.md

 Count plot for target variable,
 Histogram distribution plots,
 Correlation heatmap,
-Boxplots for outlier detection
+Boxplots for outlier detection,
-Feature vs target boxplots
+Feature vs target boxplots,
-Pairplot
+Pairplot.

 # Purpose of This Branch
 The goal of this branch is to: